-Advancements in telemedicine has made access to certain healthcare services easier than ever, including clinical services for recovering substance abusers.
+Advancements in telemedicine have made access to certain healthcare services easier than ever, including clinical services for recovering substance abusers.

 According to Chiron Health, telemedicine allows patients to receive clinical services without physically having to visit a hospital or physician's office.
 This innovative breakthrough is feasible through the use of software and electronic communications, both of which provide treatment that is more accessible than traditional methods.